DestinationsEurope

 They also do coffee.

 You can literally spend the entire day here and not be sorry about it.
 And if you think it could not get any more hip than that, what if I told you they also do live music?
-Nothing fancy, of course, just local artists gathering a bunch of friends at gigs.
+Nothing fancy, of course, just local artists gathering a bunch of friends at gigs, but usually great tunes.

 They are known for their original line of craft beers.
-The Kaldi beers are locally brewed, free from a lot of the chemicals ‘mainstream beer’ contains, and the bottle would look cool in your collection.
+The Kaldi beers are locally brewed, free from a lot of the chemicals ‘mainstream beer’ contains, and any of their bottles would look cool in your collection.

-Relax and chat over some beer as you plan the rest of the night.
+Relax and chat over some drinks as you plan the rest of the night – marking it here on Google maps, where you can also find the menu through the photos.

 A coffee shop by day and a club by night, the Kaffibarnin is welcoming and fun.
-They invite a lot of international DJ’s but their regular Friday night guy is pretty great as well.
+They invite a lot of international DJs, but their regular Friday night guy is pretty good as well.

 The Kaffibarnin might not have the ‘it place’ value of other bars on this list but it definitely makes up in the after-dark fun you get to have.
 It helps that it’s also a cult favourite.